lab2023/lab2023.com/source/posts/2014-11-14-how-we-created-bulutfon-animation.md

 ### 2. step is creating a main character…

-After creating the story the next important step is a creating a main character.
+After creating the story the next important step is creating a main character.
 We created this personage with the idea in mind, that we need a young businessman, very sincere, smart,  energetic, with the nice smile and kind eyes.
 We made him very close to the reality, with human proportions.

 ![main character](../assets/images/articles/2014-11-14-how-we-created-bulutfon-animation/2014-11-14-how-we-created-bulutfon-animation-character.jpg)